Seekatar/ioptions-logger-test/README.md

 - [Codespace-Enabled Repo](#codespace-enabled-repo)
   - [Links](#links)

-This repo has tests for `IOptions`, `IConfiguration`, and `ILogger`.
+This repo has tests for `IOptions`, `IConfiguration`, `ILogger`, and ASP.NET auth.
 This sample ASP.NET app demonstrates the topics briefly described below.

+## Authentication and Authorization

+Added for a [July 2023](https://seekatar.github.io/) blog post, the repo now support auth for a new `AuthTestController`.
+See the blog for details.

 ## [IConfiguration](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.iconfiguration)